Arlesey railway station: Original station

 The first section of the Great Northern Railway (GNR) (from Louth to a junction with the Manchester, Sheffield and Lincolnshire Railway at Grimsby) opened on 1 March 1848; but the southern section of the main line (from Maiden Lane to Peterborough) was not opened until 7 August 1850.
 One of the 1850 stations was Arlsey and Shefford Road.
 It was renamed Arlesey and Shefford Road in March 1860, but the shorter name of Arlesey was used between July 1893 and July 1895.
-It was renamed Arlesey and Shefford Road in March 1860, but the shorter name of Arlesey was used between July 1893 and July 1895.

 The GNR became part of the London and North Eastern Railway (LNER) during the grouping of 1923.
 On 1 March 1933 the LNER renamed the station Arlesey and Henlow.
 The station passed to the Eastern Region of British Railways on nationalisation in 1948.

 Due to declining receipts, both Arlesey and nearby Three Counties stations were closed to passengers on 5 January 1959, with goods services being withdrawn on 28 November 1960.
 The buildings were demolished shortly thereafter.